Stephen-Callum/DissertationProject/README.md

 ### Using genetic algorithms to develop a new technique for dynamic difficulty adjustment in games.

 The aim of using genetic algorithms was to be able to automate the difficulty adjustment process and be able to apply it to any playerskill level.
+This game was all made with self made pixel art using Piskel.

 ![Tartarus](https://imgur.com/Ztg9X7V.jpg)